 With no direct effort in the Covid-19 cure, West Pharmaceutical plays an indirect role in bringing the Wuhan-originated respiratory disease under control.
 Its rubber stoppers for vials hold injectable medicines and rubber tips for syringe plungers.
 Given its vital role in the pharmaceutical industry, West has since acquired new equipment in upstate Pennsylvania and North Carolina to double its capacity for products used with Covid-19 vaccines.

-West Pharmaceutical has been one of the best-performing pharmaceutical stocks and has traded over the $350 mark for much of the year.
+West Pharmaceutical has been one of the popular performing pharmaceutical stocks and has traded over the $350 mark for much of the year.
 WST stock has been on a steady increase and surged to a phenomenal value of $475.69 in September 9.
-A dip has since seen the WST stock drop to $411.99, reflecting a general market outlook.
+A dip has since seen the WST stock drop to $411.99.

 Gilead Sciences, Inc. is a biopharmaceutical company headquartered in Foster City, California.
 Gilead Sciences focuses on researching and developing antiviral drugs used in treating HIV, Hepatitis B & C, influenza, including Harvoni and Sovaldi.